Cavatine Japanese Andromeda Shines in Small Spaces

 Is Cavatine Japanese Andromeda Evergreen?

-Cavatine Japanese andromeda can be strategically planted alongside other evergreen species that share similar soil preferences for moisture and acidity.
-Combine with companion plants like camellias, rhododendrons, azaleas, fothergillas and hydrangeas in moist, well-draining, slightly acidic soil.
+Cavatine Japanese Andromeda can be strategically planted alongside other evergreen and deciduous shrubs that share similar preferences for moisture and acidity.
+Combine with plants like camellias, rhododendrons, azaleas, fothergillas and hydrangeas in moist, well-draining, slightly acidic soil.

 • Focal Point, Accent, or Specimen Planting: Use Cavatine Japanese andromeda as a focal point or accent plant in a partially shaded area of the garden, where the delicate spring flowers and evergreen foliage provide year-round interest.